NVIDIA

 Reference Applications

-• Media Gateway Next and Helm chart – Media Gateway Next is a reference container for Holoscan for Media, built on DeepStream.
+• Media Gateway – Media Gateway is a reference application for Holoscan for Media, built on DeepStream.
 It provides NMOS registration and control of ST 2110 sinks and sources in a flexible GStreamer pipeline passed to the container.
-The source code can be downloaded from the associated Media Gateway Next resource.
+The Media Gateway container is also on NGC and the source code can be downloaded from the associated Media Gateway resource.

 Documentation